citp/privacy-policy-historical/i/in/ind/indy.gov.md

 For more information on the Indiana Access to Public Records Act, [click here](http://www.ai.org/legislative/ic/code/title5/ar14/ch3.html).
 Visit the web page for the Indiana Public Access Counselor, by [clicking here](http://www.state.in.us/pac/), or to visit the web page for the City of Indianapolis Public Access Counselor, click here.

-_Third Party Processing_ : Indygov.org will send Personally Identifiable Information about you to other companies, agencies, or people when:
+_Third Party Processing_ : Indy.gov will send Personally Identifiable Information about you to other companies, agencies, or people when:

   * We need to share your information to provide the product or service you have requested.
 For example, we might use a third party billing company, and we send information for billing purposes only; and
-  * We need to send the information to companies who work on behalf of Indygov.org to provide a product or service to you.
+  * We need to send the information to companies who work on behalf of Indy.gov to provide a product or service to you.
 Unless we tell you differently, these companies do not have any right to use the personally identifiable information we provide to them beyond what is necessary to assist us.
 CivicNet is an example of a "third party" in this context.

-_Otherwise by Law_ : Indygov.org will send Personally Identifiable Information about you as required to do so by law, subpoena, court order or legal process.
+_Otherwise by Law_ : Indy.gov will send Personally Identifiable Information about you as required to do so by law, subpoena, court order or legal process.

 **6** **.
 Accessing and Changing Your Information**

-Indygov.org seeks to ensure that your information and preferences are accurate and complete.
-If you have registered at Indygov.org, you may access and change your information by visiting the site where it was submitted.
+Indy.gov seeks to ensure that your information and preferences are accurate and complete.
+If you have registered at Indy.gov, you may access and change your information by visiting the site where it was submitted.
 All e-mail communications from us, such as newsletters, tell you how to stop receiving them.
 Please follow these instructions if you no longer wish to receive the e-mail messages.

 **7** **.
 Use of Cookies On This Site**

 A "cookie" is a small data file transferred by a website to your computer's hard drive.
-You are sent cookies when you surf Indygov.org, make on-line payments, respond to online surveys, or request information.
-Accepting Indygov.org cookies does not give us access to your Personally Identifiable Information, but we can use the cookies to identify your computer.
+You are sent cookies when you surf Indy.gov, make on-line payments, respond to online surveys, or request information.
+Accepting Indy.gov cookies does not give us access to your Personally Identifiable Information, but we can use the cookies to identify your computer.
 The aggregate information collected permits us to analyze traffic patterns on our Site(s).
 This can enable us over time to provide you with a better experience on our Site(s) by improving the content and making it easier to use.

 Most browsers automatically accept cookies, but you can usually refuse cookies, or selectively accept certain cookies, by adjusting the preferences in your browser.
 If you turn off cookies, though, there may be some features of our Site(s) that will not be available to you and some Web pages may not display properly.
 You can find information on popular browsers and how you can adjust them to control cookies at the following Web sites: